palash25/GIG/README.md

 Now, to install the required packages follow the instructions as mentioned under the section **System-wide installation**.

-## Contributing
-This is just the MVP and it still needs a lot of work.
-Once it is done it will be open for contributions.

 ## ToDo
 - [ ] Add checks for pre-existing `.gitignore` files and uninitialized repo.
 - [ ] Add warning messages for the user.